 South Sudan has one of the worlds least developed economy.
 The economy is extremely dependent on oil.
 98% of all government income comes from oil that is exported through North Sudan.
-South and North Sudan splits the revenue from this oil.
+South and North Sudan split the revenue from this oil.
 There is a lot of prospecting for oil being performed and the oil industry might grow quickly in the coming years.
 The economy is also dependent on other natural resources and agricultural products.
 A large part of the population is sustenance farmers.

 The country does not have a stock market at this time.
 There is a company that is working to start a stock and binary options exchange in the country.
 They have however encountered regulatory problems and are unsure when they might be able to open their exchange.
-At the time of writing this they hope to be able to open in 2019 but are uncertain if they will be able to do so.
-The goal is to open with at-least 10 companies listed
+At the time of writing this, they hope to be able to open in 2019 but are uncertain if they will be able to do so.
+The goal is to open with at least 10 companies listed

 If you are interested in visiting South Sudan, always consult up to date recommendations, as the situation can change rapidly.